kushaldas/lym/docs/networking.md

 ### ssh key generation

-ssh keys are used in daily life of Linux user or developer.
+ssh keys are used in the daily life of a Linux user or developer.
 In simple terms, it helps us to securely login to other computers.
 In the following example, we will create a new key for our user.

 ```
 $ ssh-keygen -t rsa -b 4096 -C "kushaldas@gmail.com"